A US study confirms that kids who are the youngest in their class are more likely to receive an ADHD diagnosis and it’s a trend we see locally too.

 “Mistaking perfectly normal age-related immaturity for ADHD is just one of many problems with the label.
-Children who are sleep deprived, bullied, have suffered abuse or have a host of other problems, often get labelled ADHD,” study co-author Professor Jon Jureidini of the University of Adelaide explained.
+Children who are sleep deprived, bullied, have suffered abuse or have a host of other problems, often get labelled [as having] ADHD,” study co-author Professor Jon Jureidini of the University of Adelaide explained.

 “Not only does this result in them getting potentially harmful drugs they don’t need, but their real problems don’t get identified and addressed.”